hasaru-k/GlimmaV2/documentation/implementation_spec.md

 ### XY/MA/Volcano Plot
 ![XY plot](xy_layout.png "MDS Plot")
 - the controlContainer is dominated by the datatable
-- the datatable itself contains controls for saving the table, resetting selections and searching the data
+- the datatable div contains the selected gene display, buttons for saving and clearing table data as well as a search input form
+- the vega-bindings div within the expressionContainer contains the max_y_axis input form, as well as an alert box to warn the user if the value is not greater than the maximum
 - CSS grid will be used to render xyView and expView plots on the same line to avoid another dependency on bootstrap
 ### MDS Plot
 ![MDS plot](mds_layout.png "MDS Plot")